 Gas Spring Clarifications

-Confusion exists regarding dampers, gas struts, gas springs, gas shocks, and many other words used on somewhat inter-changed basis.
+Confusion exists regarding dampers, gas struts, gas springs, gas shocks, and many other words used on a somewhat inter-changed basis.
 These terms in fact do distinguish different products.
-The fact that these products often look similar externally lends to the confusion.
+The fact that these products often look similar externally lends to confusion.
 Some basic parameters that apply to all of these products are:

 From center of mounting to center of mounting point for the product.
 Typically extended or compressed length specified.
-(EL in diagram corresponds to extended length)
+(EL in the diagram corresponds to extended length)

 The device may have one or more diameters specified depending on the configuration.
-(Dr in diagram corresponds to rod diameter, and Db correspond to body diameter)
+(Dr in the diagram corresponds to rod diameter, and Db correspond to body diameter)

 Breakdown of Product Types